MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 )
 ```

 Callbacks registered with `onPrePhysicsUpdate` run before physics computations occur in the frame.
 Callbacks registered with `onUpdate` run after physics computations. **onUpdate is usually what you need**.
 See the description of [prePhysics vs onUpdate](#prephysics-vs-onupdate-events) for more information.
+Note that [onPrePhysicsUpdate is only useful for *players* (not entities)](#prephysics-vs-onupdate-events).

 The callback provides a single argument of type `{deltaTime: number}` which contains the amount of time that has passed since the event was last broadcast.
 See the section on [receiving events](#receiving-events) to learn about `connectLocalBroadcastEvent` and the `EventSubscription` that it returns.